tim-littlefair/maneline/docs/ARCHITECTURE.md

   top of lib, which includes a concreate implementation of the LT-series USB Amp Provider capable of running on an Android mobile phone.

+  The provider implemented in this application presently requires the Android mobile device to be directly connected to the LT- series amplifier via a USB cable.

 * deployment/balena

   This module is a bundle of software deployable to various variants of Raspberry Pi